SnootyMonkey/Falkland-CMS/README.md

 ### What are some (hypothetical) example uses of Falkland CMS?

-* The Venerable VIC-20 - an online exihibit of everything Commodore VIC-20
+* The Venerable VIC-20 - an online exhibit of everything Commodore VIC-20
 * Camus.org - Primary and secondary source collection for the philosopher Albert Camus
 * Mudskippers.org - a guide to all the world's knowledge about the amazing amphibious fish
 * Jack Freeman's Library - presenting 40 years of one man's books